philipnilsson/calendar/README.md

 # Current limitations

+ * Not pixel perfect.
+Can spend more time here if desired.

  * Will add a couple of tests before calling it done

  * No loading or error states